RononDex/DAProject/K2Pi/Report.md

 However the pions also have a decay time which is given by τ<sub>π</sub> = 2.6 * 10<sup>-8</sup>s, which gives us an average travel distance of Beta\*Gamma\*c\*τ<sub>π</sub> = 4.188km before a pion decays.

 For the purpose of the project we were told to assume that the π<sup>0</sup> is stable and does not decay.
 We now have to create a simulation to simulate this decay, and find the optimal distance between the two sensors to capture as many events as possible.
+In the first part of the simulation we will assume a stream that has no spread and moves exactly on the z-axis.
+For the second part we will add a spread to the stream coming from the colimator.

 ## Results